Book Lists

 Grandma and Me

-A celebration of family love from award-winning children''s author Carole Boston Weatherford, this beautiful rhyming board book is filled with all the sweet reasons why Grandma''s love is so special!
+A celebration of family love from the 2025-2026 Young People''s Poet Laureate Carole Boston Weatherford!
+This beautiful rhyming board book is filled with all the sweet reasons why Grandma''s love is so special!
 With simple rhyming text, a young child reflects on the many reasons they love their Grandma.
 From the games they play together to the way she understands her grandchild, this sweet story show us all just how much our grandmas love us!
 This is adorable board book is the perfect way for children to feel the love and security grandmas give and to celebrate the diverse ways that love is shown and celebrated!

 Call Me Miss Hamilton